Spenquatch/listen-cli/plans.md

 Hot model, cold mic (no first‑word cutoffs)
 - Engines must be prewarmed so there is zero model warm-up delay on the first toggle.
 - Keep models/recognizers loaded ("hot") for the life of the tmux session.
-Local engines (sherpa-onnx) now keep the microphone loop warm continuously; the toggle only gates HUD updates and pasting.
+Local engines (sherpa-onnx) keep the microphone loop warm continuously; the toggle only gates HUD updates and pasting.
 - Remote providers (AssemblyAI, etc.) continue to start/stop mic capture on each toggle.
+- `BACKGROUND_ALWAYS_LISTEN=off` forces local engines back to push-to-talk; `on` forces continuous loops even for future local models.

 Invariants you MUST keep
 - Paste uses tmux buffer + `paste-buffer -p` (bracketed paste).
 Never write to the app pty directly.